grafana/faro-web-sdk/packages/core/README.md

 and a positive, non zero `batchSendTimeout`.
 The batch executor will group items that share the same `metas` together and call the `send` function for each group of signals.

-### Updating transports to support multiple items
+### Batched transports

 Currently the Transport interface supports implementations of the `send` function that accept either a `TransportItem` or an array of them.
-The former is deprecated and will be removed as of version 2.
-To update your transport:
+The latter is useful when you want to batch process signals with your custom transport.
+In order to achieve this, you should override the `isBatched` method of the BaseTransport.

 ```ts
 export class MyTransport extends BaseTransport {